MicrochipTech/pic32mzw1_ffs_amazon_freertos/Example/README.md

 <p align="center"><img width="600" src="../Docs/ffs-cert-script-cmd.png">
 </p>

-7. Now we have all the files necessory to configure/enable the FFS
+10. Now we have all the files necessory to configure/enable the FFS

-8. The WFI32-IoT emulates a MSD(Mass Storage Devcie) while running the demo for the first time.
+11. The WFI32-IoT emulates a MSD(Mass Storage Devcie) while running the demo for the first time.
+Or press and hold SW1 and SW2 during the boot up to force the MSD emulations.

 <p align="center"><img width="600" src="../Docs/first_boot_log.png">
 </p>

-9. Copy all the above generated files into the MSD drive.
+12. Copy all the above generated files into the MSD drive.
 The above log provides the list of files needed to enable FFS.

 <p align="center"><img width="600" src="../Docs/MSD_for_certs.png">
 </p>

+13. Reboot the device and it would start the FFS process and connect to the Home AP.
+The successful FFS would result in stable BLUE LED otherwise the RED LED will be ON.

 ## Known issues and Limitations